openlegend/core-rules/core/SRD.md

 Boon invocations follow the same rules for determining range and number of targets as damaging attacks.

+**2. Roll to Invoke**

+Make an action roll using the appropriate attribute, as determined by the [*boon descriptions*](#Boons List).

-**2. Determine Power Level and Challenge Rating**
+**3. Determine Power Level**

-Before rolling to invoke a boon, you must choose the power level at which you are attempting to invoke.
 Some boons only possess a single power level, while others can be invoked at multiple power levels.
-You cannot invoke a boon at a power level higher than the attribute you are using to invoke the boon.
+Use the Boon Challenge Rating Table to determine the highest power level at which you can invoke the boon based on your action roll.
+Regardless of your roll, you cannot invoke a boon at a power level greater than the attribute you are using to invoke the boon.
+If you fail to meet the Challenge Rating of your boon's lowest power level, your invocation fails.

-The Challenge Rating for your action roll equals 10 + (2 x Power Level), as shown in the Boon Challenge Ratings Table.

 ##### Boon Challenge Ratings